Gal-Y/Carnation-Joy-Website/Documentation/LEARNINGS.md

 - Modularize CSS to keep each section manageable.
 - Use semantic HTML tags (e.g., `<section>`, `<footer>`, `<header>`) for better structure and accessibility.
 - Keep reusable components like headers and footers in separate files to make maintenance easier.
+- linked github actions and created workflow and linked to aws s3 so all changes pushed is automatically pushed to s3 bucket

 ## Future Improvements